 What's a backup plan?

-If God forbid my backup plan is I don't drink, so my backup plan is open the bottles.
+So my backup plan is open the bottles.

 And I don't even drink.

-That's my backup.
+That's my backup plan.

-And so my presents it away.
+And somebody presents it away.

-So you're really signed up, you're signed up for an Irma hurricane party.
+You're signed up for an Irma hurricane party.

 Is that what you're telling me?

-I could have stopped asking, and I'm like, uh you know, but by the way, don't let this change your mind about moving down to Florida.
+And, you know, by the way, don't let this change your mind about moving down to Florida.

-Don't think I forgot about it.
+Don't think I forgot.

-I have a place down that's right in harm's way like everybody else.
+Listen, I have a place down that's right in harm's way like everybody else.

-I have a condo, and I listen, I never worry about property.
+And listen, I never worry about property.

 I just want you to be safe.

-I'm not in your shoes.
+Whatever that means, I'm not in your shoes.

 I don't know what they're telling you.

-My advice is because you know, then you then you end up putting other people in harm's way when they have to fly in and save you at a low altitude and drop a basket to try and get you out of there and and they're gonna be having to save everybody at this party.
+My advice is because, you know, then you end up putting other people in harm's way when they have to fly in and save you at a low altitude and drop a basket to try and get you out of there.

-We know when tornadoes are forming, we can see you have so much advanced notice that this is a really, really powerful big massive hurricane that's headed in your direction.
+We can see you have so much advanced notice that this is a really, really powerful, big, massive hurricane that's headed in your direction.

-That's what my that's what my advice is.
+That's what my advice is.

 Yeah, I mean, you'd be pretty stupid to stay.

-I just don't want any I don't want people dying over a hurricane.
+I just don't want any, I don't want people dying over a hurricane.

 Does that make sense?